MasterJ93/ATProtoKit/CONTRIBUTING.md

 # Contribution Guidelines
 ## Introduction

 Thanks for your interest in contributing to `ATProtoKit`.
-This project aims to be a leading Swift API library for the AT Protocol and Bluesky and as a go-to choice for Swift developers to build projects for iOS, iPadOS, macOS, tvOS, watchOS, visionOS, Linux, and Docker.
+This project aims to be a leading Swift API library for the AT Protocol and Bluesky and as a go-to choice for Swift developers to build projects for Apple platforms, Linux, Windows, and Android.

 ## How to Contribute
 Contributions to ATProtoKit are welcomed and appreciated.
 Here are the areas where you can help: